Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The Johnstone SA2's income level is below the national average according to the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Johnstone is $45,133 and the average income stands at $53,575.
-For comparison, Rest of Qld's figures are $53,146 and $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Johnstone would be approximately $49,606 (median) and $58,884 (average) as of September 2025.
-Census data shows household, family and personal incomes in Johnstone all fall between the 20th and 23rd percentiles nationally.
-Income brackets indicate that 29.7% of the community earns between $1,500 and $2,999 (2,510 individuals), which is consistent with broader metropolitan trends showing 31.7% in the same category.
-Housing costs are modest, with 89.1% of income retained, but total disposable income ranks at just the 27th percentile nationally.
+The Johnstone SA2's income level is below the national average according to the latest ATO data aggregated by AreaSearch for FY-23.
+The Johnstone SA2's median income among taxpayers is $45,133 and the average income stands at $53,575, which compares to figures for Regional Qld's of $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $49,606 (median) and $58,884 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Johnstone all fall between the 20th and 23rd percentiles nationally.
+Income brackets indicate the $1,500 - 2,999 earnings band captures 29.7% of the community (2,510 individuals), consistent with broader trends across the metropolitan region showing 31.7% in the same category.
+While housing costs are modest with 89.1% of income retained, the total disposable income ranks at just the 27th percentile nationally.

 Frequently Asked Questions - Income